Bruce C. Dearling

 Bruce has extensive experience in patent prosecution particularly in the fields of software, computer-implemented inventions “CIIs,” extensive aspects of cellular, wireline and optical telecommunications systems, and AI technologies.
 He has significant lead experience in IP litigation to Supreme Court level, including controlling responsibility as the directing mind for the enforcement of leading-edge cases in cross-border evidence seizures, trade secret theft, and database rights in national and multi-jurisdictional venues.

 With consistently being in the vanguard of legal argument, decisions from Bruce’s cases before the EPO’s Board of Appeal have been included in editions of its published case law.
-His foresight and considered guidance have resulted in the setting of legal standards in the field of AI, with this including responsible for the recent and arguably seminal decision in Emotional Perception’s Application in the U.K. High Court on the patentability of artificial neural networks “ANNs,” the differences of ANNs and limitations of the exclusions to patentability of “programs for computers” in Section 1 of the Act, and the correct approach to the assessment of technical contribution.
+His foresight and considered guidance have resulted in the setting of legal standards in the field of computing and AI, with this including directing responsibility for the decision in Emotional Perception’s Application now in appeal before the U.K. Supreme Court.
+Emotional Perception’s Application defines the patentability of artificial neural networks “ANNs,” the differences of ANNs relative to computers and the legal definition of the latter, the limitations of the exclusions to patentability of “programs for computers” and “mathematical methods” in Section 1 of the U.K. Patents Act (and by implication Art.52(2) EPC), and the correct approach to the assessment of technical contribution.
+The Supreme Court decision will have, according to statements by his peers, a ‘profound international impact both in law and for technologies by resolving fundamental legal questions that have remained open since the 1970s.’

 As an IP strategist and counsellor, Bruce’s approach is to establish an effective partnership with his clients.
 This proven approach has aligned IP rights with his clients’ evolving commercial needs thereby maximising or reinforcing market dominance, securing seed and/or longer-term investment and optimising their return on investment.